Social information processing (theory): Four elements of hyperpersonal model

 At the core of this component in the hyperpersonal perspective is attribution.
 Attributions are those evaluations and judgements we make based on the actions or behaviors of others.
 The receiver tends to attribute and, according to the theory, may "overattribute", which means that the receiver is likely to think that a sender has more similarities than differences.
-Further, a receiver may experience an overreliance on the minimal cues available online and forget that the relationship he or she has with a sender is based on words.
+With this, viewers of online dating profiles can over attribute the information presented on the profile, thus causing an "idealized image" of the owner.
+Further, a receiver may experience an over reliance on the minimal cues available online and forget that the relationship he or she has with a sender is based on words.